Arthur Boyd: Final years

 A major retrospective of Boyd's work was exhibited at the Art Gallery of New South Wales in 1993.

 In 1997 for the first time Boyd exhibited together with the six members of his artistic dynasty under one roof; with brothers David and Guy, son Jamie, and nieces Lenore and Tessa Perceval.
 The exhibition entitled the Best of Boyd comprised 80 paintings and 40 bronze sculptures.
 The exhibition was held in Galeria Aniela Fine Art Gallery and Sculpture Park, NSW.
 Documentary reviews were shown on the ABC TV Australian National News, 18 May 1997 and the ABC TV Sunday Afternoon, June 1997.

-Boyd died in 1999 at 78 years of age.
+Boyd died in 1999 at 78 years of age, and was buried at Brighton General Cemetery.
 He was survived by his wife Yvonne, their son Jamie, and daughters Polly and Lucy.

 Bundanon Trust

 In 1993 the Australian Government accepted the gift of Bundanon, valued at the time at A$20 million.
 The 1100 ha property owned by Arthur and Yvonne Boyd was given to the people of Australia.
 Located approximately 20 km west of Nowra, the gift was entrusted to the Bundanon Trust, along with further gifts by Boyd, including copyright of all of his artwork, and several thousand works of art from five generations of Boyds, and other Australian artists.
 These properties provide an environment that promotes visual arts, writing, music and other performing arts, and the promotion of education and research in the arts.